Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Digital Relationship Dynamics

-Investigating how attachment principles manifest in human-AI interactions
+Investigating how attachment principles manifest and evolve in human-AI interactions, including the development of secure and insecure digital bonds.

 Quantum Social Science

-Applying quantum field concepts to understand social connection phenomena
+Applying quantum field concepts and the Koherence Equation to understand complex social connection phenomena and collective human behavior.

 Attachment-Informed AI Design

-Developing AI systems that incorporate attachment principles for better human alignment
+Developing AI systems that incorporate koherence and attachment principles for better human alignment, emotional intelligence, and resilience.

 Interdisciplinary Applications